Inflectra/spira-documentation/docs/Spira-User-Manual/Planning-Board.md

 # Planning Board
+!!! abstract "Available in SpiraTeam and SpiraPlan only"

 !!! info "Planning Board Overview"

-    The SpiraPlan planning board is a streamlined and highly customizable "kanban" style board.
+    The Spira planning board is a streamlined and highly customizable "kanban" style board.
 It lets you visualize backlog requirements and incidents in a single place across a product.
 Based on the principles of **agile methodologies** such as Scrum and Kanban, the planning board is a great tool for planning and managing agile products.

     To learn more about how boards in Spira are structured and their general features refer to our [board overview](Application-Wide.md/#boards).
 Here you can learn about: